As Seahawks wait for resolution on Chris Carson’s status, Pete Carroll says Seattle has to run the ball more

 “We need to help them more and make sure they’re complemented with their play,” Carroll said.

-Collins has started the last five games in place of injured running back Chris Carson, who has not played since Oct.
+Collins has started the past five games in place of injured running back Chris Carson, who has not played since Oct.
 3 at San Francisco while dealing with a neck injury.

 Instead, Carroll announced Carson was not yet ready to return, and he was not activated to the 53-man roster.